-These programs focus on broad, transferable skills and stresses understanding and demonstration of the following elements of the Automotive industry, planning, management, finance, technical and product skills, underlying principles of technology, labor issues, community issues and health, safety and environmental issues.
+These programs focus on broad, transferable skills and stresses understanding and demonstration of the elements of the Automotive industry: planning, management, finance, technical and product skills, underlying principles of technology, labor, community, health, safety and environmental issues.

 These programs are a planned sequence of instruction consisting of nine (9) occupational completion points.
 OCPs provide a student with early completion training options linked to employment opportunities established by the Florida Department of Education based on the Standard Occupational Classification (SOC) system and accepted industry titles.